rns/kollos-luif-doc/manual.md

 may not be appropriate to keep in the reference manual once implementation is complete.

+<a id="lua_patterns"></a>
 ### Lua patterns

-[todo: Lua patterns can be much slower than regexes, so we can use lua patterns as they are or translate them to regexes for speed or make this an option, discussion -- https://github.com/rns/kollos-luif-doc/issues/24#issuecomment-99699997]
+Initially, Lua patterns will be used to implement character classes.
+However, Lua patterns do not support pre-compilation and can be slow in lots of real-life situations, e.g. benchmarks, so other options, e.g., regexes, can be considered.

+<a id="fatal_errors"></a>
 ### Fatal errors

 Fatal errors, if they affect the KIR,